 Chapels and Forums.
-Chapel programs are designed to gather the university family together once a week for corporate worship, spiritual inspiration and biblical instruction.
+Held on Thursdays at 11:30 a.m., Chapel programs are designed to gather the University family for corporate worship, spiritual inspiration and biblical instruction.
 Forums, often presented by noted leaders, focus on major issues of concern to Christians as they live and work in the world.
-These will occur approximately once a month.
+These occur approximately once a month in the same time slot.